Last Updated: Jan 10th, 2021

-Best Downhill Ski Boots of 2018 Buying Guides
+Best Downhill Ski Boots of 2021 Buying Guides

 Type of Boot

 Technically put, there are three main types of hiking boots: Alpine Touring (AT) and Alpine/Downhill.
 The third type is not much different; however, it has the Walk-to-Ride (WTR) feature.
 Of these, the Alpine Boots are normally ISO 5355 certified.
 A lot of boots abide by this certification as well.

 Most Alpine boots have multiple adjustable buckles and customizable liners.
 The AT boots have ISO 9523 certification which helps them in having a longer life.
 Lastly, the WTR boots are alpine bindings while some AT bindings too are of this type.
 This is why the compatible boots must say that they are WTR ones.

 All best ski boots share these two features.
 Now, you can argue that these are interchangeable; however, you must ensure that the boots have a thick and strong outer lining with a softer lining inside.
 Liners manufactured by Primaloft and Thinsulate are of very good quality.
 The more customizable the shell is, the better the boot will fit.